 The best health care in the country is here but it is still not too great.
 Many expats in Cambodia will tell you that if you have any major health problems you should go to Thailand to get it worked on.

 Overall Phnom Penh is nice and the cost of living is very low.
 You could easily live here for $1,000 a month and have a decent life.
 If you want to find a cheaper room you could live for even less.

 One thing to note is that is that people are more conservative here, you don’t find easy girls like in much of Southeast Asia.
 They are either looking for a husband or serious boyfriend, or they are prostitutes.

 So if you aren’t looking for anything serious you will need to pay to get laid or not get much.
-If you want to find a serious girlfriend your best bet will be to log on to Asian Dating and chat with many sexy girls in Phnom Penh.
+If you want to find a serious girlfriend your best bet will be to log on to a dating site and chat with many sexy girls in Phnom Penh.